MM#009 Default Target

 Dear Collaborators,

-in activity is expected in the next 24 hours.
+continues in growth phase in the next 24 hour period.

 See http://www.SolarMonitor.org for images and